maneshthankappan/DC-SWIDS_Framework/README.md

 # DC-SWIDS_Framework
 This repository is a part of our research work entitled
   <p align="center"> <img src="https://github.com/maneshthankappan/DC-SWIDS_Framework/blob/main/title.png"></p>
-and describes how to detect MC-MitM attack signatures.
+and describes how to detect MC-MitM attacks using their signatures in a protected Wi-Fi network.
 This project provides how an ADS node (Raspberri Pi) of our DC-SWIDS framework works.
 Kindly refer to our above research paper for more details of MC-MitM attacks and their variants.

 ## Prerequisite-Install Scapy
 To install Scapy on Raspberry Pi , you can follow these steps: